dd32/td-gh-ex/readme.txt

 Drag and drop these widgets to above two widget areas and arrange them as you like.

 == Changelog ==

+= 2.2.4 =
+* Awaken is successfully tested with WordPress 5.5
+* Few fixes according to the Theme Check plugin.
+* Removed Awaken Theme customizer option for site favicon since WordPress has default Site Icon option.

 = 2.2.3 =
 * Added wp_body_open() function into header.